syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 This API holds the static string of the list value recently calculated while saving the document as Text.
 It is not updated automatically for each modification done in the Word document.
 Hence, you should either invoke `GetText()` method of `WordDocument` or save the Word document as Text, to get the actual list value from this API.

-The following example shows how to get a numeric string value of the list paragraph.
+The following example shows how to **get a string that represents the appearance of list value of the paragraph**.

 {% tabs %}